LordofNotCommitting/CustomMagnumSkin/README.md

 This mod uses "new_MagnumMain.png" as a skin if this file exist under said folder.
 If this image for skin does not exist, this mod uses "default_MagnumMain.png".

-**This mod ontains "MagnumMain_Cleaned.png" which is clean magnum skin you can use to create your own "new_MagnumMain.png".
+**This mod contains "MagnumMain_Cleaned.png" which is clean magnum skin you can use to create your own "new_MagnumMain.png".
 Go nuts.**

 I have also reduced the natural ship lighting in realspace because images were blinding with it on.